Biostatistics for Biomedical Researchers

 - Analysis of variance

-The concepts and methods will be illustrated with realistic examples and datasets that are commonly encountered by biomedical researchers.
+The concepts and methods will be illustrated with realistic case studies and examples that are commonly encountered by biomedical researchers.
 The statistical software used in this course is JMP®.

 - Appreciate the importance of uncertainty in statistical testing